Highlights and tour details

 Points of interest

-Sozzago - Parish church of San Silvano: the existence of the church dedicated to San Silvano already known since 1165, but the current forms are the result of reconstruction of the 18th century.
+Sozzago - Parish church of San Silvano: The existence of the church dedicated to San Silvano is already documented starting from the 12th century, but the current forms are the result of reconstruction of the 18th century.
 Inside, Baroque frescoes and exquisite stuccoes embellish the vaults; worthy of note is the wooden choir behind the polychrome altar.

-Trecate - Church and Convent of San Francesco: founded around 1475, which became the headquarters of the minor Franciscan friars.
-The convent preserves part of the first frescoed cloister (second half of the seventeenth century).
-The restorations in the church have brought to light some sixteenth-century frescoes by Giovan Battista Crespi, known as il Cerano.
+Trecate - Church and Convent of San Francesco: Founded around 1475, they became the seat of the Franciscan Order of Friars Minor.
+Of the convent remains part of the first cloister frescoed in the second half of the 17th century.
+The restoration work inside the church (1985) brought to light 16th century frescoes by Giovan Battista Crespi, known as il Cerano.

-Trecate - Church of the Madonna delle Grazie: destination of pilgrimages, the church houses an altarpiece of the eighteenth-century altar depicting the Madonna delle Grazie, the work of Novaresi masters of the Lombard school of the late 16th century.
+Trecate - Church of Madonna delle Grazie: Pilgrimage destination, the church hosues the 18th century altarpiece depicting the Madonna delle Grazie, work of master painters from Novara of the Lombard School of the late 16th century.
 To point out is also the Oratory of Gonfalone, with a precious altarpiece by Giovan Battista Crespi.

 Trecate - Villa Cicogna: It rises on the ancient remains of a castle of which no trace remains.
 It is the seat of the Civic Library and characterised by a magnificent park with centuries-old trees, theatre of numerous events.